hollandjg/DirectoryMesh/README.md

 brew install directorymesh
 directorymesh --dryRun --prune -m [master] -d [data]
 ```

+After checking that the correct operations are going to be performed having dealt with any conflicts, remove `--dryRun` to carry out the meshing operation.

 A concrete example, where `/Users/john` is on an SSD and `/Volumes/data` is a large capacity external drive: